Content Moderation

 nothing is billed.

-Provider constraint: the moderations endpoint exists only on OpenAI.
-Any other provider string
+Provider constraint: the moderations endpoint exists only on OpenAI. moderate() and the

 Step by step